 License activation

-In order to get the activation URL, use the get_activation_url()
+To get the activation URL, use the get_activation_url()

 method.